 We are not required to have a data protection officer, so any enquiries about our use of your personal data should be addressed to the contact details above.

-In order to meet the principles of GDPR (2018), we commit to the following:
+In order to meet the principles of the UK General Data Protection Regulations 2018 (GDPR), we commit to the following:

 • Data is processed lawfully, fairly and transparently

 • Data is processed for specific, explicit and legitimate purposes

 • Processing is adequate, relevant and limited to the purposes set out

 • Data is kept for no longer than necessary